jonpontet/hide-admin-notices/README.txt

 Simply click the **Hide Notices** button in the top right-hand corner on the screen.

+= I have no Show Notices button =

+Don't worry; this is normal behaviour.
+The **Show Notices** button appears only when there are hidden notices, thus if you can't see this button, there are no notices that have been hidden.
+If, however, there are notices you think should have been hidden and there is no button, please write a message in the [WordPress Support Forum](https://wordpress.org/support/plugin/hide-admin-notices/).

 = What configuration is there with this plugin? =

 None.
 Simply install, activate and enjoy!